 We have produced what we think is a comprehensive yet simple and easy to follow list of requirements for the event.

-The Terms and Conditions document has been sent to all participants and needs to be returned by e-mail no later than 21st July 2021.
+The Terms and Conditions document is here and will also be sent to all participants and needs to be returned by e-mail no later than 9th July 2022.

 MANDATORY REQUIREMENTS AND EQUIPMENT

 All participants must be over the age of 18 years at the start.

 All participants must have and provide evidence of suitable insurance that covers personal liability and for overseas riders, medical/accident cover.

 All participants must –

 Have a least one set of lights (front and rear)

 Lights need to be fit for purpose and allow you to ride at all times of the day and both see and be seen.
 Front and Rear reflectors as well as some reflective material on wheels is highly recommended, as is a head torch or helmet mounted light.